nshivamj/personal/README.md

+I think we should forget about “recommendations” for a minute and define the algorithm first.
+Once the algorithm is right, recommendations are just its output.

+From everything you’ve explained over the last few days, I think your algorithm is not an optimization algorithm.
+It’s a Coverage Group Discovery Algorithm.

+⸻

+Step 0 - Input

+Your input is your flattened taxonomy.

+AU	L2 Risk	Process	Process Instance	Control	Control Instance

+This is the only table the algorithm needs.

+⸻

+Step 1 - Build Implementation Groups

+Choose the reusable implementation key.

+I would use:

+(Process, Control Instance)

+Build a map like

+Execute Payment + CI101
+↓
+Commodity | Payment Risk
+Treasury | Payment Risk
+FX | Payment Risk

+Another

+Payment Instruction + CI205
+↓
+Commodity | Payment Risk
+Treasury | Payment Risk

+At this point you haven’t recommended anything.

+You’ve only discovered reusable implementations.

+⸻

+Step 2 - Build Coverage for every AU-Risk

+Now compute

+(AU,Risk)
+↓
+Required Processes

+Example

+Commodity
+Payment Risk
+Processes
+Execute Payment
+Payment Instruction
+Settlement

+Treasury

+Payment Risk
+Processes
+Execute Payment
+Payment Instruction

+Store this as a lookup.

+⸻

+Step 3 - Calculate Coverage Contribution

+Now take one implementation group.

+Example

+Execute Payment
+CI101

+It covers

+Commodity
+Treasury
+FX

+For every AU-Risk

+calculate

+Covered Processes
+/
+Required Processes

+Commodity

+1/3

+Treasury

+1/2

+FX

+1/1

+Now every implementation group has a contribution score.

+⸻

+Step 4 - Merge Related Groups

+Now check

+Execute Payment + CI101

+and

+Payment Instruction + CI205

+Do they repeatedly appear in the same AU-Risk combinations?

+If yes

+merge them.

+Now you have

+Payment Theme
+Processes
+Execute Payment
+Payment Instruction

+Coverage

+Commodity

+2/3

+Treasury

+2/2

+FX

+1/1

+⸻

+Step 5 - Keep Merging

+Now maybe

+Settlement

+also appears.

+Merge again.

+Now

+Commodity

+3/3

+Treasury

+2/2

+FX

+1/1

+Now you’ve discovered

+One audit theme

+⸻

+Step 6 - Rank

+Now rank themes by

+* Number of AUs
+* Number of Risks
+* Number of Projects
+* Coverage %
+* Number of Controls

+⸻

+The key realization

+Notice that nowhere did I say

+“Find the optimal solution.”

+Instead I said

+Discover reusable implementation groups and progressively merge them into larger themes.

+⸻

+Visually

+Fact Table
+↓
+Group by
+(Process + Control Instance)
+↓
+Coverage Groups
+↓
+Calculate Coverage
+↓
+Merge Similar Groups
+↓
+Audit Themes
+↓
+Rank
+↓
+Recommendations

+⸻

+Even better…

+I think there is one additional rule.

+Only merge two groups if they improve coverage.

+Example

+Theme A

+Commodity
+1/3

+Theme B

+Commodity
+2/3

+Merged

+Commodity
+3/3

+Excellent merge.

+But if merging adds no new AU-Risk coverage or no new processes, don’t merge them.
+That prevents creating huge, low-value themes.

+⸻

+I think this is the algorithm I’d implement in code

+1. Read all taxonomy rows.
+2. Group rows by (Process, ControlInstance).
+3. For each group:
+      Store all (AU, Risk) members.
+4. Build a lookup:
+      (AU, Risk) -> Required Processes.
+5. For each group:
+      Compute Process Coverage for every (AU, Risk).
+6. Compare groups.
+      If two groups frequently occur together
+      AND their union increases Process Coverage,
+      merge them into a new Theme.
+7. Repeat until no valuable merges remain.
+8. Rank Themes.
+9. Present Themes as recommendations.

+Why I think this fits your audit domain

+The important difference from a generic clustering algorithm is that your merge condition is business-aware.

+You don’t merge groups because they’re merely similar.

+You merge them because together they increase audit coverage for the same AU–Risk combinations.

+That means every recommendation naturally answers the question your planners care about:

+“If I audit this theme, how many AU–Risk combinations become fully or substantially covered?”

+I think that’s the algorithmic foundation your entire Plan Analyzer has been leading toward.

 Since you’re giving this to a Copilot (or another AI), I would provide business context, data model, constraints, objective, and expected solution, not just the algorithm.
 The better the context, the better the design you’ll get.

 ⸻